When we sold our business at ages 47 and 50, I said to my husband that I never wanted to work full-time again.

 A travel lifestyle and family.

-We have family scattered all over Australia and a travel lifestyle allowed us to spend more time with our children, grandchildren, siblings, parents, and extended family members.
+We have family scattered all over Australia and a travel lifestyle allows us to spend more time with our children, grandchildren, siblings, parents, and extended family members.
 I have even had the opportunity to look up old friends that I had not seen for 30 or 40 years.

 I believe that friendships and close family are important for our general health and well-being.